HiggsBose/Single-Cycle-RISC-V-CPU/README.md

 ## RISC Core Architecture

-The RISC Core can be divided in 5 parts: Instruction Fetch(IF), Instruction Decode(ID), Exexution(EX), Memory Access(MEM), and Write Back(WB), as is the same as 5-stage pipelined CPU.
+The RISC Core can be divided in 5 parts: Instruction Fetch(IF), Instruction Decode(ID), Exexution(EX), Memory Access(MEM), and Write Back(WB), as is the same as the 5-stage pipelined CPU.

 ![image text](https://github.com/HiggsBose/Single-Cycle-RISC-V-CPU/blob/main/RISCV_top.jpg)